 For the same reason as above, your toddler may scream more than usual to get your attention.

-Constant Need Of Attention
+Constant Need For Attention

 Mom, watch this.
 Dad, come here and play.
 Parents, put that baby back where it came from and pay me more attention!

-For me, this is one of the 2 most difficult signs that your toddler is jealous of a new sibling.
-Just because I feel sorry for them.
+For me, this is one of the 2 most difficult signs that your toddler is jealous of a new sibling just because I feel sorry for them.

 Damn kids, pulling on your heartstrings like that!